DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-ect-research-and-practice-summary.md

 collaboration are really important in life and in sport.

 "Working in a team, make
-a plan to help you achieve success in a game of ‘pass/head/kick’.
+a plan to help you achieve success in a game of 'pass/head/kick'.
 In your team, discuss and make a list of what helps you to achieve success in a team game."

 ### Explanation of rules

-Teams are 4 attackers ‘v’ 2 defenders.
+Teams are 4 attackers 'v' 2 defenders.

 Attack: teams of 4 have to move the ball from one end of the court to the other.
 They can either throw, head or kick the ball in any combination, but they must